rezasrk/srk-grid-gridview/README.md

 }
 ```

-call blow  ` Grid::make() `  in method index or any other method you want to display table
+call ` Grid::make() `  in method index or any other method you want to display table in controller

 ```php
 $data = User::query()